 Creating Digital Products Captures Attention & Imagination

-Classes always aim to be engaging, but this becomes even more important for learning loss recovery plans that will utilize out-of-school time (afterschool, summer enrichment, extended school year), as the American Rescue Plan suggests.
+Classes always aim to be engaging, but this becomes even more important for learning loss recovery plans.
+That includes utilizing out-of-school time (afterschool, summer enrichment, extended school year), as the American Rescue Plan suggests.
 Learning digital skills is fun, and that makes them perfect for the task at hand.
-Giving students the opportunity to create is inherently engaging.
-Whether students are developing an AI chatbot, website, or platformer game, digital skills projects capture their attention, spark imagination, and harnesses passion.
+Allowing students to create is inherently engaging.
+Whether students are developing an AI chatbot, website, or platformer game, digital skills projects capture attention, spark imagination, and harness passion.

 Agency is a core value of BSD’s evidence-based pedagogy.
 That means that each student finishes with a unique piece of work, not a cookie-cutter experience.
-Projects are designed with extension activities in mind and allow students to further customize or reenvision their work.
-The result is students staying engaged as they decide the direction to take their project and what to incorporate.
+Projects are designed with extension activities in mind and allow students to customize further or reenvision their work.
+Students stay engaged as they decide the direction to take their project and what to incorporate.
 My most successful lessons come from students’ refreshing ideas, going back to their work, and implementing something new.
-Through the process of creating, students will entrench themselves in their own learning and assist in their recovery.
+Through creating, students will entrench themselves in their learning loss and assist in their recovery.

 Learning Digital Skills Develops Broad Cognitive Abilities

 Teaching 21st-century skills means honing in on strategies that will have lasting impacts.
-Skills such as computational thinking, design thinking, coding/programming, and digital citizenship have been identified as future proof and fundamental.
-Computational thinking is the process of breaking down a problem in order to solve it.
+These strategies include identifying computational thinking, design thinking, coding/programming, and digital citizenship as future-proof and fundamental.
+Computational thinking is the process of breaking down a problem to solve it.
 It includes decomposition, pattern recognition, abstraction, and algorithms.
-Steps for design thinking include empathize, define, ideate, prototype, and test in an effort to create, based on the needs and experience of a user.
-In short, developing these abilities enhances someone’s ability to think and can help accelerate learning going forward.
+Steps for design thinking include empathizing, defining, ideating, prototyping, and testing to create based on the needs and experience.
+In short, developing these abilities enhances someone’s ability to think and can help accelerate learning in the future.
 With the right approach, these skills are present in a digital skills education program.

 Website, app, and product development and design projects that utilize coding are ideal exercises for building future-proof skills.
-BSD’s pedagogy accentuates these abilities and the transferable aspects of digital skills learning, including the space to reflect on digital citizenship.
-In this way, BSD’s curricula are designed for all students, not just the ones that will become computer programmers.
-Each of these disciplines has broad applicability across subject matter and are essential to many job functions in the working world.
+Our pedagogy accentuates these abilities and the transferable aspects of digital skills learning.
+It also includes the space to reflect on digital citizenship.
+Our curriculum is designed for all students, not just those who will become computer programmers.
+These disciplines have broad applicability across subject matter and are essential to many job functions in the working world.
 Meaning, these skills follow students throughout their education and careers.

 Implementing a Digital Skills Program

-Incorporating digital skills in your recovery plan enriches and reinforces core subject learning, focuses students in engaging and imaginative ways, and develops and enhances cognitive skills like computational thinking.
-Another aspect to consider, though learning loss is a top issue as the world emerges from the COVID-19 pandemic, there are other trends that make digital skills highly relevant.
+Incorporating digital skills in your recovery plan enriches and reinforces core subject learning.
+It focuses students in engaging and imaginative ways and develops and enhances cognitive skills like computational thinking.
+However, although learning loss is a top issue as the world emerges from the COVID-19 pandemic, other trends make digital skills highly relevant.
 Most notable is the shifting future of work.
 As another article from McKinsey suggests:

 “In the digital era, educators need to expand their understanding of what it means to be literate in the 21st century: not replacing traditional learning but complementing it.
-Computer programming and digital literacy are becoming core skills.”
+As a result, computer programming and digital literacy are becoming core skills.”

-Of course, implementing a digital skills program can be hard, but it doesn’t have to be.
+Of course, implementing a digital skills program can be challenging but it doesn’t have to be.
 BSD Education partners with educators to make implementing a digital skills program easy.
 We make it turnkey by providing all the necessary pieces: platform, curriculum, professional development, and highly responsive support.
-With the right methods in place, educators can hasten learning loss recovery, and put students on a path to developing future-proof skills and a more curious, adaptable, resilient, and empathetic mindset through digital skills.
+With the correct methods in place, educators can hasten learning loss recovery.
+Using digital skills, they can also encourage students to develop future-proof skills with a curious, adaptable, resilient, and empathetic mindset.